maswachid57/msw_suricata/README.md

 Environment Variable | Description | Default Value
 --- | --- | ---
-SYNLITE_SURICATA_ES_HOST | The Elasticsearch host to which the output will send data | 127.0.0.1:9200 SYNLITE_SURICATA_ES_USER | The password for the connection to Elasticsearch | elastic SYNLITE_SURICATA_ES_PASSWD | The username for the connection to Elasticsearch | changeme
+MSW_SURICATA_ES_HOST | The Elasticsearch host to which the output will send data | 127.0.0.1:9200 MSW_SURICATA_ES_USER | The password for the connection to Elasticsearch | elastic MSW_SURICATA_ES_PASSWD | The username for the connection to Elasticsearch | changeme

 > If you are only using the open-source version of Elasticsearch, it will ignore the username and password.
 In that case just leave the defaults.